josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/💊_addiction_and_extremism.md

 - **Shortest path to climax.** Infinite novelty, instant access, algorithmic escalation.
 - **Drive modulation.** Users adapt to higher dopamine and adrenaline baselines.
 Attention spans collapse.
 - **Capitalist incentive.** Boredom is monetised: watch more ads, burn through free content, upgrade to premium.
 - **Recruitment overlap.** Far-right forums weaponise porn-induced frustration: *“You’ve been poisoned; only we can cure you.”*
+- Cf. the framing of behaviours of male clients of dominatrices as inherently "beta" to the "alpha"/"sigma" archetypes; at least if one is seeking out deliberately looped ASMR-like content, one is aware of the loop and one's own foibles.
+"Alpha" and "sigma" males, by contrast, cannot bear the thought of female or trans sex workers showing any agency, even if by theatre; this is the masculinity which finds itself in perpetual crisis, such that it must pretend some form of dominion over anything it can seek to exert power over.
+*The irony is not lost.*

 ---